-One important secret to making really delicious cultured veggies is to use freshly harvested, organic, well-cleaned vegetables.
+One important secret to executing a great-tasting fermented vegetable recipe?
+Use freshly-harvested, organic, well-cleaned vegetables.
 After washing the veggies, spin them dry.
-It’s essential that you scald your equipment in boiling water before you use it!
+It’s essential that you scald your equipment in boiling water before you use it.

 - 1 head green cabbage, shredded in a food processor

 - 1 bunch kale, chopped very finely by hand

 - 5-6 collard leaves, chopped very finely by hand